Academic regulations

 Academic Misbehavior

-In any instance of academic misbehavior occurring in any course offered by the Eugene Applebaum College of Pharmacy and Health Sciences, as defined in section 4 of the University Due Process Statute of the Student Code of Conduct, the procedures outlined in the Academic Misbehavior Flowchart will be followed.
+In any instance of academic misbehavior occurring in any course offered by the Eugene Applebaum College of Pharmacy and Health Sciences, as defined in section 4 of the University Due Process Statute of the Student Code of Conduct, the procedures outlined in Wayne State's Academic Misbehavior Flowchart will be followed.
 The university student conduct officer will be contacted in all cases of academic misbehavior and one of the following two options will be followed:

 1. the provisions of Section 10.1 of the Statute will be followed, or